Kentucky’s E the Profit Is Just Getting Started, and He Has a Lot to Prove.

 I can tell that you put some time into it, but I also know that it’s something that comes to you organically.
 Who would you say are some of your musical influences?

-My biggest musical influences are for sure Wayne, Drake, Ye, and Jay-Z. I feel like they’re the blueprint to a successful artist.
+My biggest musical influences are Wayne, Drake, Ye, and Jay-Z. I feel like they’re the blueprint to a successful artist.

 It seems like ‘Bluegrass’ was mine, and many other people’s first introduction to you.
 How did that track come together?